 Research in this area following the super-typhoon Haiyan (locally known as Yolanda) affirms our understanding of the vital role mangroves play as nature’s bioshields for vulnerable coastal communities.

-We anticipate that our ongoing work in sustainable fisheries, which includes a five-year project in Indonesia (USAID Ber-IKAN), will likely include attentiveness to mangroves.
+Our ongoing work in sustainable fisheries, which includes a five-year project in Indonesia (USAID Ber-IKAN), inherently includes a vested understanding and attentiveness to coastal mangrove ecosystems.
 We will report on these and the efforts of the GForest Mangrove Rehabilitation Project in the Philippines and the ways restoration as a nature-based solution can address climate resiliency in vulnerable coastal communities.